Choosing the Right College Savings Account for Your Child

 If you're willing to take more risk in exchange for a possible higher rate of return, then you need to determine if your state offers a Section 529 investment tuition plan, also known as an Education Savings Plan.
 These plans provide you with options from reputable investment firms.
 If the market rises, your investment will increase accordingly, but it can also decrease if the market suffers a downturn.

-Series EE and Series I bonds have historically earned 3% to 6%, which lags behind the Section 529 prepaid tuition plans.
-Using bond mutual funds in any of the other savings plans may offer an equal historical rate of return, but is also subject to volatility and potential losses.
+Series EE and Series I bonds have historically lagged behind the Section 529 prepaid tuition plans.
+Using bond mutual funds in any of the other savings plans may offer an equal historical rate of return, but they are also subject to volatility and potential losses.

 Where Do You Live?